nizarch22/DES_CUDA/README.md

 #### CPU Only
 4. **CPU - sequential**: *(Branch - **CPUOnly**)*\
-Encrypt/Decrypt one CPU without assigned roles to the threads.
+Encrypt/Decrypt one message onthe CPU without assigned roles to the threads.
+This optimization is left up to the CPU itself.

 #### Important note
 Other modes are available.
 However, they need to be configured.
 At this current time, they may be accessed - but the user access them at their own discretion.